 Mr. Baseball had the beef and pea pods ($17) that were “combined to create a mouth watering delicacy on thin noodles.”
 At work, I pretty much read menus all day, every day, and most places don’t really use that kind of hyperbolic language anymore, so I found it amusing.
 Especially since the dish was kind of bland…

-But seriously, folks, I would certainly come back again.
-The view is quite lovely and now I’ll know to just go for the spiciest-sounding thing on the menu.
+Bali Hai is certainly worth a visit.
+The view is quite lovely and now I’ll know next time to just go for the spiciest-sounding thing on the menu.

 Bali Hai Restaurant